MattB859/MattB859/README.md

 ### Hi there, I'm Matthew 👋

-I am a recent software developer graduate looking for opportunities and collaboration in projects related to full-stack development and machine learning.
+### I am a recent software developer graduate looking for opportunities and collaboration in projects related to full-stack development and machine learning.
 I have always had a keen interest in technology and how the world of technology works.
 I have acquired skills in HTML, CSS, JavaScript, and Python.
 I am familiar with both relational and non-relational databases.

-# Technologies i know
+# Technologies

 ## Languages